JeffAPCT: Population Health

 John J. Stoeckle, MD

+Dr. Stoeckle is the Associate Medical Director of Population Health in the Department of Family and Community Medicine and Physician Hospital Organization at Sidney Kimmel Medical College at Thomas Jefferson University.
 Dr. Stoeckle is engaged in multiple initiatives in scholarly work and in both inpatient and ambulatory quality improvement.
 He is a member of Jefferson’s Pharmacy and Therapeutics Committee, enterprise-wide Network Performance Committee, Primary Care Analytics Committee, and Primary Care EPIC Clinician Advisory Group.
 He has experience practicing in an integrated behavioral health model at a federally qualified health center.
-He has extensive experience in medical education and training, and he continues to work with students on evidence-based quality improvement projects and regularly precepts medical and physician assistant students.
+Dr. Stoeckle has has extensive experience in medical education and training, and works with students on evidence-based quality improvement projects and regularly precepts medical and physician assistant students.

 Information regarding faculty disclosure can be found by clicking here.